 GOV.UK Pay allows service teams to manage payments, including things like reconciliation and refunds.

-Platform as a Service for government (PaaS)
+GOV.UK Platform as a Service

-PaaS provides all the infrastructure you need for hosting services.
+GOV.UK PaaS provides all the infrastructure you need for hosting services.
 This means individual teams don’t have to build and manage their own infrastructure.

 Registers are lists of information, and each register is the most reliable list of its kind.
 Each register is managed by a single person, known as a ‘custodian’, who is responsible for keeping it up to date and accurate.